 How do we ever have sex again?

 A friend texted me this the day after the election.
-To me, it encapsulated every conversation I’ve had about women’s & reproductive rights since then.
+To me, it encapsulates every conversation I’ve had about women’s & reproductive rights since then.
 Conversations like:

 - How do you prepare for the changes that are likely to occur?